rfrech/day-one/docs/index.md

 ## Java

-* 'edu'
+* `edu`
-    * 'cnm'
+    * `cnm`
-        * 'deepdive'
+        * `deepdive`
-            * 'ArgConverter
+            * `ArgConverter`

-            A converter that takes a single Celsius value from the command line, and prints out the corresponding Fahrenheit temperature.'
+                A converter that takes a single Celsius value from the command line, and prints out the corresponding Fahrenheit temperature.

-            * 'InputConverter'
+            * `InputConverter`

-            A converter that repeatedly takes input from the user converting Celsius to Fahrenheit, until the user enters a blank value
+                A converter that repeatedly takes input from the user converting Celsius to Fahrenheit, until the user enters a blank value.

 ## Flowgorithm

+* `Celsius to Fahrenheit Converter.fprg`

+    Source flowchart for `edu.cnm.deepdive.InputConverter`